KDE/documentation-develop-kde-org/HIG/source/introduction/devicetypes.rst

    shortcuts
  - **Application Content**: Needs to conform to the KDE HIG in order to display content in a way that's suitable for this device type

+TV
+--

+Characteristics
+^^^^^^^^^^^^^^^
+- Primary Input method:

+  - *Remote control from long range (~3m)*
+  - *Voice control*
+- Input device precision:

+  - *High: Remote control provides precise input but only with a limited number of buttons*
+  - *Moderate: Remote control may provide rough cursor control.*
+  - *Low: Voice control allows executing any action directly but can be difficult to interpret correctly*
+- Screen size: *Typically: 81 - 140cm measured diagonally*
+- Screen orientation: *Typically landscape mode*
+- Learning curve:

+  - *Low: Intuitive remote control navigation on-screen*
+  - *Moderate: Voice control trigger phrases may take some time to learn*

+Optimal user experience
+^^^^^^^^^^^^^^^^^^^^^^^
+Viewing the device from a long range requires the user interface elements to be very clear and large enough to easily distinguish.
+This means that the information density should also not be too high.

+The main focus is the Application Content but some other components can be shown if it does not increase the information density too much.
+Hidden components can be shown and accessed by navigating to them using the remote control.

+Navigating the Application Content can be done using only 4 directional arrow buttons, an OK button and a Back button.
+This is the set of buttons that is available on almost all remote controls.
+Common tools and actions for both the workspace and applications can be accessed through voice control actions.

+Example
+^^^^^^^
+This example shows how the Smart TV UX can be applied in the Plasma Bigscreen
+workspace:

+- **Workspace**: Has a single home screen.

+ - **Application Launcher**: A fullscreen launcher that is always open
+ - **Application Shortcuts**: None (use Application Launcher only)
+ - **Active Application Overview**: A fullscreen application accessible from the Application Launcher as a normal application (no Workspace shortcut)
+ - **Workspace Actions**: A minimal top panel that is automatically hidden
+ - **Application-Workspace Interaction**: Available from the Active Application Overview, and allows closing apps

+- **Application**: Always runs fullscreen

+ - **Application Tools**: The absolute minimum possible assortment of tools are available from large and clear user interface elements.
+These elements may be be smaller or hidden by default and are shown or made bigger when navigating to them.
+No desktop-style menubars are used.
+Commonly-used tools can be accessed through voice control.
+ - **Application Content**: Needs to conform to the KDE HIG in order to display content in a way that's suitable for this device type.